-1. A qualified biologist with demonstrated mammal experience shall complete a baseline pre-construction survey of desert kit fox and American badger populations on the project site and the anticipated dispersal areas for passive relocation between 30 and 60 days prior to initiation of any ground disturbing activities, including site assessment and construction activities that include installation of desert tortoise fencing including installation not perimeter/desert tortoise fencing.
+1. A qualified biologist with demonstrated mammal experience shall complete a baseline pre-construction survey of desert kit fox and American badger populations on the project site and the anticipated dispersal areas for passive relocation between 30 and 60 days prior to initiation of any ground disturbing activities, including site assessment and construction activities that include installation of desert tortoise fencing not including installation of perimeter/desert tortoise fencing.
 Surveys of the solar plant site may be conducted after the perimeter fence is installed and concurrently with desert tortoise clearance surveys.
 The anticipated dispersal areas shall be defined as all suitable desert kit fox habitat within 500 meters of the project boundaries where desert kit fox would likely be displaced.
 The survey shall identify and record the locations of all potential dens throughout the project site (or phase) and shall characterize the approximate number and distribution of the badger and kit foxes on the site and anticipated dispersal areas.
-Depending on the season of the surveys (i.e. breeding or nonbreeding) other data will be. demographic Approximately 30 to 60 days prior to installation of perimeter/desert tortoise fencing, a construction survey for kit foxes will conducted along the fenceline route.
-Depending on the fox breeding season, the width of the surveyed route and buffers may vary. described in the approved Plan.
-The baseline preconstruction survey shall include the following components:
+Depending on the season of the surveys (i.e. breeding or non-breeding) other demographic data will be.
+The baseline pre-construction survey shall include the following components:

 - 2.b.
 Monitoring and Protection Measures, Passive Hazing, and Den Excavation: The plan will include details on monitoring requirements, types and methods of passive hazing, and methods and timing of den excavation, including, but not limited to the following: - i.
 Inactive dens.
-Inactive dens [e.g. inactive dens are dens that are mostly or entirely silted in and ones in which the back of the den can be clearly seen (e.g., the den isn't deep and doesn't curve)] that would be directly impacted by construction activities shall be excavated by hand and backfilled to prevent reuse by badger or kit fox.
+Inactive dens [e.g. inactive dens are dens that are mostly or entirely silted in; have substantial vegetation, debris or soil conditions indicating to an experienced field biologist that the den is not being used; and ones in which the back of the den can be clearly seen (e.g., the den isn't deep and doesn't curve)] that would be directly impacted by construction activities shall be excavated by hand and backfilled to prevent reuse by badger or kit fox. - 4. b Sick animals.

-Only outside the whelping/pup rearing season as defined in the kit fox plan, dens that are determined to be inactive based on vegetation, debris or soil conditions, indicating to an experienced field biologist that the den is not being used, can be excavated by hand in the early evening. - 4. b Sick animals.
 If an American badger or desert kit fox is found sick and incapacitated on any area associated with the project site or associated linear facilities, the Designated Biologist or approved Biological Monitor shall immediately notify the CPM, BLM and CDFW personnel for immediate capture and transport of the animal to a CDFW-approved wildlife rehabilitation and/or veterinarian clinic.
 Following the phone notification, the CPM and CDFW shall determine the final disposition of the sick animal, if it recovers.
-If the animal dies, then a necropsy shall be performed by a CDFW-approved facility to determine the cause of death, in accordance with measure "c", below.
+If the animal dies, then a necropsy shall be performed by a CDFW-approved facility to determine the cause of death, in accordance with measure

+"c", below.
 The project owner shall pay to have the animal transported and a necropsy performed.
-A written notification of the incident shall be sent to the CPM, BLM, and CDFW and contain, at a minimum, the date, time, location, and circumstance of the incident. - 5.
-Additional protection measures to be included in the Plan and implemented: - a.
-All pipes within the project disturbance area outside the solar plant site, or inside the solar plant site if foxes are still on the site, must be fenced, capped, and/or covered every evening or when not in use to prevent desert kit foxes or other animals from accessing the pipes and/or monitored.
+A written notification of the incident shall be sent to the CPM, BLM, and CDFW and contain, at a minimum, the date, time, location, and circumstance of the incident.

+- 5. Additional protection measures to be included in the Plan and implemented: - a.
+All pipes within the project disturbance area outside the solar plant site, or inside the solar plant site if foxes are still on the site, must be fenced, capped, and/or covered every evening or when not in use to prevent desert kit foxes or other animals from accessing the pipes.